 Looking back, a pattern in the mistakes emerges for you to learn from.

-Our previous blog (Winning a Spell Bee is Hard, But Not Impossible), you got some amazing insights into finding your pattern, understanding, and recalling spellings.
+In our previous blog (Winning a Spell Bee is Hard, But Not Impossible), you got some amazing insights into finding your pattern, understanding, and recalling spellings.
 Looking back, our competitors showed a pattern in their mistakes.
 This spell bee contest is our fifth edition.
 We had quite a fun time with the children who joined us, hundreds of students, batch after batch in the four categories.
 We have had four editions so far.
 That gives us ample opportunities to see the mistakes children generally make.
 In this blog, let us put this opportunity to good use and learn from the past participants.
-Let us look at some interesting mistakes.
+Let us look at some interesting mistakes

 Double troubles called digraphs